Combining probability distributions: Extending the logarithmic pooling approach: Assigning the weights in logarithmic pooling

-\begin{proposition} The distribution obtained following~(\ref{eq:argminKL}) is unique, i.e., there is only one aggregated prior $\pi(\theta)$ that minimizes $L(\boldsymbol\alpha)$. \end{proposition} This property is proven in~\cite{rufo2012A}.
-One can get some intuition into the proof of this claim by noting that minimising~(\ref{eq:KLexpanded}) is equivalent to maximising $\ln t(\boldsymbol\alpha) = \ln\int_{\boldsymbol\Theta}\prod_{i=0}^{K}f_i(\theta)^{\alpha_i}d\theta$. \cite{rufo2012A} show that $t(\boldsymbol\alpha)$ is concave, therefore the problem in~(\ref{eq:argminKL}) has a unique solution.
-By contrast, the problem in~(\ref{eq:argmaxEnt}) requires to minimise $\ln t(\boldsymbol\alpha)$ hence lacking a sufficient condition for the existence of a unique solution.
+Fortunately, this set up leads to a unique solution, a result we summarise in Remark~\ref{rmk:uniqueness}. \begin{remark} \textbf{Uniqueness of the minimum KL solution}.
+The distribution obtained following~(\ref{eq:argminKL}) is unique, i.e., there is only one aggregated prior $\pi(\theta \mid \boldsymbol\alpha)$ that minimizes $L(\boldsymbol\alpha)$. \end{remark} \begin{proof} We begin by noting that the second term in~(\ref{eq:KLexpanded}) is a linear combinations of the weights, and hence we may restrict attention only to the first term -- the third term does not depend on $\boldsymbol{\alpha}$.
+Next, recall that minimising~(\ref{eq:KLexpanded}) is equivalent to maximising $\log t(\boldsymbol\alpha) = \log\int_{\boldsymbol\Theta}\prod_{i=0}^{K}f_i(\theta)^{\alpha_i}\, d\theta$.
+Proposition 3.1 in~\cite{Rufo2012A} states that $t(\boldsymbol\alpha)$ is (log-)concave, therefore any optimisation problem which involves minimising $-\log t(\boldsymbol{\alpha})$ is convex.
+We thus conclude that the problem in~(\ref{eq:argminKL}) has a unique solution. \end{proof} By contrast, the problem in~(\ref{eq:argmaxEnt}) requires one to minimise $\ln t(\boldsymbol\alpha)$, hence lacking a sufficient condition for the existence of a unique solution.
+Likewise, using the loss function $L^\prime(\boldsymbol\alpha) = \sum_{i=0}^K \text{KL}(\pi ||f_i )$ would not lead to a unique solution.
+See Appendix~\ref{sec:appendix_compdetails} for implementation details.